jnimish77/Cloud-Computing-and-Programming-using-various-tools/MPI_Practice_Examples/README.md

   Because each process will be sending and receiving,if every process calls its Recv first, the program will hang.
 What about if each calls Send?)

-* Code:4 Implement the Load-balancing fix to the code trapParallel_1.py.
-The program should be able to take in any number of trapezoids n for any number of processes and the trapezoids should divide themselves among the processes evenly, differing by at most one between any two processes.